-Fraser Island just off the coast of Australia is one of the most famous and visited destinations in Australia.
+Fraser Island, located just off the coast of Australia, is one of the most famous and visited destinations in Australia.
 The island is famous for its wild nature, driving on sand, rock pools and big freshwater lakes you can swim in.

 We did a 3-day tour of Fraser Island and it was one of the best parts of my Australia trip.
-In this post I’ve listed our exact 3-day itinerary and all the best things to do on Fraser Island in 3 days.
+In this post I’ve listed our exact 3-day itinerary, plus useful information like what to pack and getting there.

 - 1 Before you go